by Mia Sheridan

 Archer's Voice is the story of a woman chained to the memory of one horrifying night and the man whose love is the key to her freedom.
 It is the story of a silent man who lives with an excruciating wound and the woman who helps him find his voice.
 It is the story of suffering, fate, and the transformative power of love.

 I’ve had Archer’s Voice on my Kindle for eight months and just finally read it.
 (Yes, it has really been eight months; I just checked.
 My TBR is monstrous.)
-My good friend Lennis, a fellow romance reader, recommended it to me.
+One of my good friends, a fellow romance reader, recommended it to me.
 She said the hero is a mute hermit, so at that point I was pretty much sold.

 At the beginning of the story, Bree arrives in the town of Pelion, Maine, with hopes that she can escape her troubled past.
 Back in Ohio, her father was killed in front of her during a robbery and Bree was almost raped.
 Although it has been months since the incident, she suffers from traumatic flashbacks and nightmares.
 Bree’s mother died when Bree was young, and although she has a few close friends in Ohio, she feels the need to get away from her life for a while.